harshlaugale/DSA-PREP/README.md

 ## What You'll Find

-1. **Code Snippets:** Explore implementations of various data structures and algorithms in different programming languages such as C++, Python, Java, and more.
+1. **Code Snippets:** Explore implementations of various data structures and algorithms in C++ programming language.

 2. **Exercises:** Test your knowledge with a wide range of coding exercises covering topics like arrays, linked lists, stacks, queues, trees, graphs, sorting algorithms, searching algorithms, dynamic programming, and more.